 - Tennis elbow.
 Swinging a tennis racket or repeatedly bending your elbow can cause tendinitis.

 To determine what type of injury you have and how to treat it, your doctor will conduct an evaluation.
 This is the process of gathering information to arrive at a diagnosis.
-An evaluation is different from a screening, in which your doctor determines your risk for an injury.
+An assessment is different from a screening, in which your doctor determines your risk for an injury.

 Many different types of imaging can provide valuable diagnostic information.
 These scans give your doctor important information about inflammation, breaks, and tears that can be used to treat the cause of your pain.

-- MRI scans can help identify tears to the meniscus, rotator cuff, and cartilage (labrum), as well as various other conditions that cause pain including joint damage, sprains, fractures, and torn muscles.
+- MRI scans can help identify tears to the meniscus, rotator cuff, and cartilage (labrum), as well as various other conditions that cause pain, including joint damage, sprains, fractures, and torn muscles.

 - CT scans are helpful to analyze the bones and soft tissues for fractures and issues.